McKeesport Police Department: Union

 Employees which are not exempted are represented by Teamster Union Local #205, since 2000.
 Prior to the Teamsters appointment as the bargaining agent, officers were represented by the Fraternal Order of Police.
 This change was made following successful legal action in relation to allegations of political interference in the belief in would prevent future occurrences.

-Fallen Officers
+Deceased Officers

 Since the establishment of the department, seven members have died in the line of duty.